+If you are going to be taking classes at another domestic school while still enrolled as a student at the University of Iowa, you may be able to complete a consortium to receive financial aid for credit hours at both the University of Iowa and the other school (host school).
 The purpose of a consortium agreement is to ensure disbursement of the proper amount of financial aid.
 Consortium agreements will only be processed if they are necessary for you to receive your federal financial aid.

 - Your financial aid will be offered by the institution from which you will receive your degree.
 If you plan to enroll simultaneously at UI and another institution, you should apply for financial aid at the school from which you expect to graduate.
-The school from which you will graduate is the “home” institution that must process a consortium agreement with the other school (the “host” institution).

-- If you receive financial aid funds for classes approved by this consortium agreement, after you complete the course(s), it is your responsibility to provide an official transcript to the UI Office of Admissions.
+- If you receive financial aid funds for classes approved by this consortium agreement, after you complete the course(s), it is your responsibility to provide an official transcript to the Office of Admissions.
 You will not be permitted to register for any upcoming sessions at The University of Iowa until the official transcript is received.
 If you have early-registered for a subsequent semester and the official transcript is not received in a timely fashion, your early registration will be voided.